 The Arts Management Minor requires 28 credits** with grades of C+ or better.

 A minimum of 20 credits must come from AAD courses.
 Up to 8 upper-division credits may come from your major area, with specific approval by the Arts Management Minor advisor.

 AAD 312 Arts Management

-At least one course taken from
+Choose one course from

 AAD 250 Art and Human Values (Group-satisfying course, arts and letters, Multi-cultural course, identity, pluralism, and tolerance)***